2 firefighters killed in Calif. library blaze

 Jones, who went missing during the early stages of the fire, had been unaccounted for as firefighters worked to fully control the blaze.
 The Porterville Fire Department announced the discovery of Jones' remains inside the building on Facebook late Wednesday night.

 Porterville Fire Capt.
-Raymond Figueroa was also killed in the blaze on Tuesday.
+Ramon Figueroa was also killed in the blaze on Tuesday.
 Two 13-year-old boys have been arrested and charged with arson and manslaughter in relation to the fire.

 Update Feb.
 19, 2020 at 9:12 p.m.
 PST

 Officials have identified the Porterville firefighter who was killed as 35-year-old Capt.
-Raymond Figueroa, who had served with the department since 2007.
+Ramon Figueroa, who had served with the department since 2007.

 Porterville Fire Chief David LaPere said at a press conference Wednesday morning that Firefighter Patrick Jones, 25, remains unaccounted for as firefighters continue controlling flames at the city library, according to ABC 30.